awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-technical-details.md

 ## SSM Agent and the Instance Metadata Service \(IMDS\)<a name="imds"></a>

 Systems Manager relies on EC2 instance metadata to function correctly\.
 Systems Manager can access instance metadata using either version 1 or version 2 of the Instance Metadata Service \(IMDSv1 and IMDSv2\)\.
+Your instance must be able to access IPv4 address of the instance metadata service: 169\.254\.169\.254\.
 For more information, see [Instance metadata and user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 ## Keeping SSM Agent up\-to\-date<a name="updating"></a>